flutter-tuwaiq/hw-19/README.md

 Evaluation Criteria:

-1. The Flutter app should be created successfully with the necessary dependencies and configurations.
-(2 points)
+1. The Flutter app should be created successfully with the necessary dependencies and configurations
-2. The Sign Up screen should contain the required elements, and the Sign Up button should register the user successfully.
-(5 points)
+2. The Sign Up screen should contain the required elements, and the Sign Up button should register the user successfully
 3. The Login screen should contain the required elements, and the Login button should authenticate the user successfully.
-(5 points)
-4. The password fields on both screens should have an eye icon that toggles the password visibility.
-(3 points)
+4. The password fields on both screens should have an eye icon that toggles the password visibility
 5. The app should communicate with the `projects_final` API project for authentication.
-(5 points)
 6. The token key should be saved to storage and loaded again when the app is restarted.
-(5 points)

-Note: This assessment assumes that students have prior knowledge of Flutter development, including API integration and handling form submissions.
-It also assumes the availability of the `projects_final` API project and its documentation.